Gmanmodz/Ps2Plus/README.md

 ## **Hardware**

+A new pcb with new pin mapping will be uploaded soon.

 ## **Acknowledgements**

 This project has only moved forward due to these individuals and sites (in no particular order):